good-pastel/SQL-case-study/README.md

 Each case study follows a structured approach:

 1. Business Problem
-2. Database Schema
-3. SQL Solution
+2. SQL Solution
-4. Query Explanation
+3. Query Explanation
-5. Output
+4. Output
-6. Business Insight
+5. Business Insight

 This structure helps readers understand not only **how** a query works, but also **why** it is used to solve a specific business problem.